-This minor is open to all students in an ABET-accredited engineering major except students in the Extractive Metallurgy emphasis of the B.S. in Materials Science and Engineering program.
+This minor is open to all students in an engineering degree program except students in the Extractive Metallurgy emphasis of the B.S. in Materials Science and Engineering program.

 Materials science and engineering includes elements from a variety of engineering disciplines.
 Graduating students are at the forefront of developing and testing materials that can stand up to extreme environments or outperform existing materials.
 Students utilize state-of-the-art characterization tools such as chromatographs, electron microscopes, and spectrometers to study these materials.